abc579/tcp-client-server-hello/README.md

 # Things To Improve

-+ Socket abstraction: this will be useful to avoid calling close() whenever something goes wrong.
++ Socket abstraction: this will be useful to avoid calling close() whenever something goes wrong but it's quite tricky.
++ Better code organization (.cpp and .hpp) files.
++ Tests. (catch, googletest...)

 # Example